Controlling Recurrent Neural Networks by Conceptors: Overview

 \paragraph*{Summary of contribution.} Here I establish a fresh view on the neuro-symbolic integration problem.
 I show how dynamical neural activation patterns can be characterized by certain neural filters which I call \emph{conceptors}.
 Conceptors derive naturally from the following key observation.
 When a recurrent neural network (RNN) is actively generating, or is passively being driven by different dynamical patterns (say $a,b,c,\ldots$), its neural states populate different regions $R_a, R_b, R_c,\ldots$ of neural state space.
 These regions are characteristic of the respective patterns.
 For these regions, neural filters $C_a, C_b, C_c,\ldots$ (the conceptors) can be incrementally learnt.
 A conceptor $C_x$ representing a pattern $x$ can then be invoked after learning to constrain the neural dynamics to the state region $R_x$, and the network will select and re-generate pattern $x$.
 Learnt conceptors can be blended, combined by Boolean operations, specialized or abstracted in various ways, yielding novel patterns on the fly.
-Conceptors can be economically represented by single neurons (addressing patterns by neurons, leading to explicit command over pattern generation), or they may be constituted spontaneously upon the presentation of cue patterns (content-addressing, leading to pattern imitation).
 The logical operations on conceptors admit a rigorous semantical interpretation; conceptors can be arranged in conceptual hierarchies which are structured like semantic networks known from artificial intelligence.
 Conceptors can be economically implemented by single neurons (addressing patterns by neurons, leading to explicit command over pattern generation), or they may self-organize spontaneously and quickly upon the presentation of cue patterns (content-addressing, leading to pattern imitation).
 Conceptors can also be employed to ``allocate free memory space'' when new patterns are learnt and stored in long-term memory, enabling incremental life-long learning without the danger of freshly learnt patterns disrupting already acquired ones.
 Conceptors are robust against neural noise and parameter variations.
 The basic mechanisms are generic and can be realized in any kind of dynamical neural network.
 All taken together, conceptors offer a principled, transparent, and computationally efficient account of how neural dynamics can self-organize in conceptual structures.

 \paragraph*{Going bottom-up: from neural dynamics to conceptors.}

 The neural model system in this report are standard recurrent neural networks (RNNs, Figure \ref{fig1Main} {\bf A}) whose dynamics is mathematically described be the state update equations